AnyLog-co/documentation/using grpc.md

 gRPC is used in distributed systems, microservices architectures, and client-server applications to enable efficient communication between components.
 Detailed gRPC documentation is available [here](https://grpc.io/docs/what-is-grpc/introduction/#overview).

-## AnyLog
+## AnyLog as a gRPC client
 AnyLog can connect as a gRPC client to a gRPC Server to receive the data streams.
 Using AnyLog policies, these streams are mapped to a target schema, and the data is hosted on the local AnyLog node.
-Note, this process bypass the need to use a **.proto** file, as the mapping instructions are represented in the policies.
+Note, this process bypasses the need to use a **.proto** file, as the mapping instructions are represented in the policies.

 # Initiating a gRPC client
 The following command initiate a gRPC client on the AnyLog node: